ZH-Hanna/Weryfikacja/README.md

 - strong :muscle:

->Inside the code, you can change the rules by which it recognizes the complexity of the password
+>Inside the code, you can change the rules by which it recognizes the complexity of the password ( with the help of script )